Atletico Madrid 0-0 Bayer Leverkusen (agg 4-2)

 Lucas Hernández (Atlético de Madrid) wins a free kick in the defensive half.

 Attempt saved.
-Saúl Ñíguez (Atlético de Madrid) left footed shot from outside the box is saved in the bottom left corner.
+Saúl Ñíguez (Atlético de Madrid) left footed shot from outside the box is saved in the centre of the goal.
 Assisted by Antoine Griezmann.

 Foul by Kevin Volland (Bayer 04 Leverkusen).